-Gevurtz Menashe is Providing Complimentary Family Law Consultations to Victims of Domestic Violence during the COVID-19 Outbreak
+Gevurtz Menashe was Providing Complimentary Family Law Consultations in to Victims of Domestic Violence during the COVID-19 Outbreak

 As reported in the New York Times, “Domestic violence goes up whenever families spend more time together, such as the Christmas and summer vacations.
 At times of increased stress at home, coupled with a lack of social support and the inability to increase physical distance at home during conflicts, incidents of sexual and domestic violence and child abuse increase significantly.